 Many tours from Florence combine San Gimignano with Siena, and while this sounds appealing because you get to see multiple beautiful Tuscan towns, to me it feels quite rushed.

-However, I’d personally recommend dedicating more time to really soak this part of the country in rather than trying to cram too much into one day.
-Both San Gimignano and Siena deserve your full attention!
+I’d personally recommend dedicating more time to really soaking in this part of the country rather than trying to cram too much into one day.
+Both San Gimignano and Siena each deserve a full day if not longer.

 From Florence